Can you avoid inheritance tax?

 How equity release schemes work

-The money you release can be passed onto your heirs, or spent yourself, and, providing you survive the gift by seven years, there will be no tax to pay.
+The money you release can be passed on to your heirs, or you can spend it.
+Providing you survive any gifts by seven years, there will be no IHT to pay.

 When you die

-When you die, the value of your estate will be reduced by the mortgage debt (with a lifetime mortgage) or because only part of the value of your home will still belong to your estate (with a home reversion).
+When you die, the value of your estate will be reduced, either by the mortgage debt (with a lifetime mortgage) or because only part of the value of your home will still belong to your estate (with a home reversion).

 For example, a £50,000 mortgage with an interest rate of 7% a year will have almost doubled to £98,358 within 10 years.
-You could end up owing more to your lender than your estate would have paid in tax – either way, your heirs won’t get that interest.
+You could end up owing more to your lender than you would have saved in IHT bills – either way, your heirs won’t benefit.